keenanpayne/keenanpayne.com/posts/freelancing-reboot.md

 - Mindlessly accepting too many client projects
 - Orienting my career and my contentment around money and wealth
-- Sticking to work that I could comfortably complete quickly, rather than work that would push me to grow
+- Accepting projects I could complete easily, rather than work that would push me to grow
 - Not pushing myself to grow in meaningful ways

 During the past two years, I've succeeded in some ways but failed in others.

 I've succeeded in overwhelmingly stressful things like managing multiple projects and optimizing my work around money.

-I've failed to orient myself around enjoyable things like working on a single client and optimizing my work around enjoyment/growth.
+I've failed to orient myself around enjoyable things like optimizing my work around enjoyment/growth or spending time doing intrinsically enjoyable activities.

 {% include type/further-reading.html, content: 'Want to learn more about Burnout?
 I recommend <a href="https://alistapart.com/article/burnout/" title="Burnout by Scott Boms">this article</a> by Scott Boms on <a href="https://alistapart.com">A List Apart</a>.' %}